ifilot/bramble/paper/paper.md

 an environment that can selectively adsorb reactant molecules, weaken chemical bonds, and promote reaction pathways.
-Understanding and optimizing the active site is crucial for designing efficient catalysts and improving catalytic processes in diverse applications, such as industrial chemical production and environmental remediation.[@vansanten:2017]
+Understanding and optimizing the active site is crucial for designing efficient catalysts and improving catalytic processes in diverse applications such as industrial chemical production and environmental remediation.[@vansanten:2017]

 Understanding of the catalytic activity of nanoparticles is complex due to the